solana-labs/solana/docs/src/proposals/epoch-boundary-stake-reward.md

 The view of total epoch capitalization, instead of being available at every epoch boundary, is only available after the `rewarding interval`.
 Any logic that depends on total epoch capitalization need to wait after `rewarding interval`.

+5. `getInflationReward` JSONRPC API method call

+Today, the `getInflationReward` JSONRPC API method call can simply grab the first block in the target epoch and lookup the target stake account's rewards entry.
+With these changes, the call will need updated to derive the target stake account's credit block, grab _that_ block, then lookup rewards.
+Additionally we'll need to return more informative errors for queries made during the lockout period, so users can know that their rewards are pending for the target epoch